sneldb/sneldb/docs/src/design/compaction.md

 ## How it runs (big picture)

-- One background task per shard.
-- Wakes up at a configurable interval.
+- One background task per process coordinates compaction across shards with a global concurrency of 1 (configurable).
+Shards are compacted one at a time; within a shard, work runs serially.
-- Checks disk/IO pressure; if the system is busy, skips this round.
+- Periodically checks system IO pressure; if the system is busy, it skips.
-- Looks at the shard’s segment index to decide if compaction is needed.
-- When needed, launches a compaction worker to perform the merge and publish new segments atomically.
+- Uses a policy to plan compaction (k-way by uid); if the policy yields plans, a worker runs them and publishes new segments atomically.

 ## Shard-local by design